AgentME/NonEuclid/README.md

 and then the height, width, and material for the illusionary walls in the config.

+If you are using any invisibility plugins, then you should disable the `use_invisibility` setting so that NonEuclid doesn't ever override its effects and reveal players that shouldn't be revealed.
+However, disabling this setting means that a player will be able to see other players walk through walls when other players pass through an intersection in the opposite path than what the player sees.

 The config has a global `max_distance` setting, and individual locations may override it.